lextm/jekyll-theme-chirpy/_posts/2010-4-3-catpaw-rumors-time-to-say-farewell-to-visual-studio-2005.md

 This change leads to the following changes,

 1. I decided to drop Visual Studio 2005 solution support.
-This means that I don’t expect you to build from source code from within Visual Studio 2005 or with .NET 2.0 MSBuild.
+This means that I don't expect you to build from source code from within Visual Studio 2005 or with .NET 2.0 MSBuild.
 Visual C# 2008 Express or .NET 3.5 MSBuild is now the minimal requirement.

    *The library assemblies, (SharpSnmpLib*.dll) are still compiled against .NET 2.0, so you can continue using them if you cannot afford .NET 3.5 or .NET 4.0.